Elder-Beerman: After Beerman

 After Beerman's death in 1970, Gutmann was promoted to chairman and chief executive officer.
 In 1976, the downtown Dayton store was relocated to a new building on Courthouse Square, which had five stories, including the basement.
 In 1978, Elder-Beerman expanded into the Cincinnati area, purchasing Mabley & Carew's four stores, one in downtown Cincinnati and three in its suburbs.

 In 1985, Herb Glaser was named president and CEO of the department store division.
 With Herb Glaser as president, Gutmann and Glaser developed the Elder-Beerman franchise through the 1980s and early 1990s.
 When the company was forced to file for Chapter 11 reorganization in 1995, Max Gutmann and Herb Glaser returned from retirement to turn the company around.
 During the bankruptcy, Frederick J. Mershad asked to replace Gutmann as chairman and chief executive officer.
 As a result of the bankruptcy, Elder-Beerman closed all of their Margo's LaMode stores in early 1996.

-Elder-Beerman has acquired three chains throughout its history: Cincinnati-based Mabley & Carew in 1978; Terre Haute, Indiana-based Meis in 1989; and Wheeling, West Virginia-based Stone & Thomas in 1998.
+Elder-Beerman acquired three chains throughout its history: Cincinnati-based Mabley & Carew in 1978; Terre Haute, Indiana-based Meis in 1989; and Wheeling, West Virginia-based Stone & Thomas in 1998.